-I actually maidened my Bixler2 on the slope and while there was good lift, I could tell that the plane wasn't happy.
+I actually maidened my Bixler2 on the slope (rc slope soaring is my main love) and while there was good lift, I could tell that the plane wasn't happy.
 An increased stall speed, along with a nasty tip stall, weren't things I was happy to live with and I knew that flying the Bixler in calmer conditions (i.e. less lift from a helping wind) would be difficult - at least with the kind of powered gliding that I wanted to do, rather than just tearing around the sky at full speed.

 In real terms, this meant more lift and so slower flying speeds were attainable without the worry of this heavy old beast falling out the sky.

 Another wing-issue I had, which explained the really bad tip stall that the Bixler suffered, was that the left wing was 10 grams heavier than the right one.
 By hanging the plane on string by the nose and tail, I could balance the plane laterally by adding lead to the right wing, until the plane didn't want to roll to the left.

 This little tweak completely changed the stall characteristics, from a horrible and quite violent tip stall to a very benign dip of the nose.
 Along with the increased wing area, my Bixler2 FPV was a completely different and joyous plane to fly!